nhs-england-tools/repository-template/docs/Tutorial.md

 already have them installed.
 I'll call those out as and when they come up.

-I do not assume, dictate, or otherwite hint at the correct text editor for you to be using.
+I do not assume, dictate, or otherwise hint at the correct text editor for you to be using.
 I just silently judge you for your choice.